 Our Deluxe option includes 10 Baci chocolates adding the perfect amount of sweetness to this already delightful gift.

-Also included: a modern carton tube with a container and flower food mix with a small blue accessory on a stick.
+Also included: a modern carton tube of height of approximately 16cm with a container and flower food mix with a small blue accessory on a stick.

 Ideal for: the birth of a little one, baby shower